nanocurrency/nano-docs/docs/integration-guides/work-generation.md

 ### Benchmark commands

-**Node RPC or external work server**
+**Nano Work Server**

-1. Setup one of the following:
+The [Nano Work Server](https://github.com/nanocurrency/nano-work-server) is the preferred approach for benchmarking and includes an [example](https://github.com/nanocurrency/nano-work-server#benchmarking).

-	- A node with RPC enabled and any desired work peer
+**Node RPC**

-	- A standalone work server
+1. Setup and run a node with RPC enabled, control enabled, and the desired configuration including work peers.
-1. Use the script from [blake2b-pow-bench](https://github.com/guilhermelawless/blake2b-pow-bench)
+1. Use the script from [blake2b-pow-bench](https://github.com/guilhermelawless/blake2b-pow-bench).

 **Node local work generation**